-Generally, financings may be undertaken to fund new projects ("new money financing") or to refund existing bonds.
+Generally, financings may be undertaken to fund new projects "new money financing" or to refund existing bonds.

-New Money Financing
+I. New Money Financing

-New money issues are financings that generate funding for capital projects.
-The funds are used for necessary land acquisitions, capital construction, equipment, and other items for the City.
+New money issues are those financings that generate funding for capital projects.
+These funds will be used for necessary land acquisitions, capital construction, equipment, and other items for the City.
 New money bond proceeds are generally not used to fund operational activities.
-The City also may use its commercial paper programs, or other short-term debt instruments, to provide interim new money funding.
-The short-term debt is paid off with cash or retired upon receipt of bond proceeds from a long-term fixed rate financing.
+The City also may use its commercial paper programs to provide interim new money funding.
+The commercial paper notes are retired upon receipt of bond proceeds from a long-term fixed rate financing.

+II.
 Refunding Bonds